 Both master's and doctoral degree programs in organizational leadership can be completed online.
 Master's degree programs are more common; several schools throughout the United States offer this type of program in a distance-learning format.
 A handful of doctoral degree programs are also available.

 These programs are designed for working professionals and typically have flexible scheduling.
 Although the majority or all of the curriculum requirements can be completed online, some programs have short on-campus residencies or other practical training components such as volunteer work.

 Online students in organizational leadership programs may select a focus area, like business management, healthcare management, not-for-profit management, information technology, organizational development, international management and more.
 Specializations are more commonly offered at the master's degree level.
 Master's degree programs usually have final applied research projects, and doctoral degree programs typically require dissertations.

 Master's in Organizational Leadership

 Online graduate degrees in organizational leadership are available at the master's degree level through private, for-profit universities; they typically result in a Master of Arts.
-However, there are a few public and not-for-profit schools which offer this option as well.
+However, there are a few public and not-for-profit schools that offer this option as well.
 As traditional brick-and-mortar campuses expand their curriculum on the Web, there are expected to be more choices for individuals who want to complete an organizational leadership degree online.

 Enrolling in a master's program requires an undergraduate degree.
 Some organizational leadership programs also require a minimum GPA and GRE or GMAT scores for admittance.
 Completion of a master's degree in organizational leadership typically takes two years; due to its asynchronous online format, program pacing may vary by student.